 - a.
 Any faculty member may request to vote with a paper ballot.
 In such instances, the faculty member should request a paper ballot from the Senate President.
 The paper ballot must be requested and submitted during the period of electronic voting as determined by the Senate President.
 The Senate President will announce the dates of the election period at a Senate meeting. - b.
 The Senate will conduct elections for division Senators if the division requests the assistance of the Senate.
 Otherwise, the division will conduct its own elections and report the results to the Senate in February.
-The Senate President shall report to the Senate the results of division - c.
+The Senate President shall report to the Senate the results of division elections during the President's report/announcements at the next Senate meeting. - c.
 The Senate will conduct elections for senators-at-large through the electronic procedures adopted by the Senate.
 1. To win the Senator-at-Large seat, a candidate must receive more votes than the other candidate(s).
 2. If a candidate for Senator-at-Large runs unopposed, the Senate may elect the candidate by acclamation at a Senate meeting.